What's new in Windows 10, version 1903 for IT Pros

 Reserved storage: Reserved storage sets aside disk space to be used by updates, apps, temporary files, and system caches.
 It improves the day-to-day function of your PC by ensuring critical OS functions always have access to disk space.
 Reserved storage will be enabled automatically on new PCs with Windows 10, version 1903 or later pre-installed, and for clean installs.
 It will not be enabled when updating from a previous version of Windows 10.

 - Delivery Optimization: Improved Peer Efficiency for enterprises and educational institutions with complex networks is enabled with new policies.
-These new policies now support Microsoft 365 Apps for enterprise updates, and Intune content, with Microsoft Endpoint Manager content coming soon!
+These new policies now support Microsoft 365 Apps for enterprise updates and Intune content.

 - Automatic Restart Sign-on (ARSO): Windows will automatically sign in as the user and lock their device in order to complete the update, ensuring that when the user returns and unlocks the device, the update will be completed.